Skip to main content

 Enter sales & cost

 Your annual revenue and the cost of the goods you sold (COGS).
-The gap between them is your gross margin in dollars.
+The gap between them is your gross margin in money terms.

 02